 - Cut sweet potatoes as thinly as possible.

 - Heat the oil until hot, but not smoking.
 Sauté one slice in coconut oil to test it out.
 You want it to be crispy.
 Once you know how long it takes to get them nice and crispy, sauté the remaining slices.
-Remove and set on paper towel at room temperature.
+Remove and set on a paper towel at room temperature.
 Don’t cover.
 Sprinkle with kosher salt.